Phoenix Compressed Gas Injury Lawyers

 Compressed gases may also be caustic in nature, meaning they would cause burns even at room temperature.
 Some of the gases used to power presses, drills, and cutting machines may include elements that are dangerous for human contact, and batteries come with their own set of hazards.
 Even traditional industrial chemicals like chloroform and benzene can be profoundly damaging, and heavy metals like lead compounds can be deadly if inhaled.
 Improper containment of gases may lead to a sudden release, and the injuries that arise may not resolve for years, if ever.

 Safety is paramount on any construction site, and compressed gases are one of the reasons why.
-If you have been injured as a result of the negligence of another party - be it a contractor, owner, or equipment manufacturer - Breyer Law Offices can help you act to recover a fair and full settlement.
+If you have been injured as a result of the negligence of another party - be it a contractor, owner, or equipment manufacturer - Breyer Law Offices, P.C. can help you act to recover a fair and full settlement.
 To begin the conversation right away with a top construction accident injury attorney, please call The Husband & Wife Law Team at (602) 267-1280 or CLICK HERE to submit a Simple Case Form.